This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 A relevant topic of a group of new moms that meet on the internet and start a mom group to form friendships, receive advice and support, and get out of the house for a while.
 Being a new mom is stressful, and moms tend to question and compare themselves, and their kids, to others.
 The Perfect Mother does a good job of illustrating the pressures we put on ourselves for the unattainable role of perfect mother.

 Not all of the members of the May Mothers are central to the plot.
 The characters, whether they are more fleshed out or not, are all relatable.
 Nell, Francie, and Collette, are especially well-developed.
 Sometimes stories with multiple characters can get a little confusing, but the characters are easy to keep up with in this one.

-A gripping psychological thriller.
+The Perfect Mother is a gripping psychological thriller.
 Great read for fans of domestic thrillers, especially ones with missing children.
 Disturbing, complex, and suspenseful.